 As an open-source software backed by an active community, JabRef is continuously updated with bug fixes and new capabilities suited for the needs of research teams and academic writers to streamline referencing tasks.

-I wanted to like JabRef as an open-source alternative, but it's been a constant struggle.
-The interface feels outdated and clunky, making simple tasks like importing references or syncing with my word processor more complicated than they should be.
-I've …
+For an open-source tool, JabRef is a disappointment.
+The interface feels outdated and clunky, making simple tasks like importing references or syncing with my word processor a chore.
+It frequently crashes during use, and the auto-completion feature is unreliable, often …

 Here are some alternatives to JabRef: